ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/page_mechanics.md

 The *_data/affiliations.yml* data file is likewise deprecated in favor of *_data/supported_by.yml* and will be removed in ETT v8.0.0.

-* `search_exclude`: By setting this field true, the page will not end up in the search results of the searchbar.
-By default this is false.
+* `search_exclude`: When set to `true`, the page is excluded from search results.
+Default: `false`.

-* `sitemap`: Let the page appear in the sitemap.xml.
-Default: *true*
+* `sitemap`: Include the page in `sitemap.xml`.
+Default: `true`.

-* `no_robots`: By setting this field to true, the page will not end up in the search results of google or any other search engine.
-Default: *false*
+* `no_robots`: When set to `true`, the page asks search engines not to index it.
+Default: `false`.

-* `sidebar`: Specify here an alternative sidebar, which corresponds to the filename in the *_data/sidebars/* directory.
-Default: *main*.
-If no sidebar is set, or *sidebar: false*, no sidebar will be shown.
+* `sidebar`: Alternative sidebar name, corresponding to a filename in `_data/sidebars/`.
+Default: `main`.
+If no sidebar is set, or `sidebar: false`, no sidebar is shown.

-* `toc`: When set to *false*, the table of contents at the right side of the page will not be generated.
-This is recommended when you know in advance no table of contents will ever be needed, and improves page loading times.
+* `toc`: When set to `false`, the table of contents on the right side of the page is not generated.
+This is recommended when you know no table of contents will be needed, and improves page loading times.

-* `page_id`: Unique identifier of a page used to list Related pages or to tag tools in the *tool_and_resource_list.yml* file.
-It is usually a shortened version of the page name or title, with small letters, or an acronym, with capital and small letters.
-Make sure it does not contain hyphens if you want to make use of the Tools and resources table. .
+* `page_id`: Unique identifier used to list related pages or tag tools in `tool_and_resource_list.yml`.
+It is usually a shortened version of the page name or title.
+Do not use hyphens if you want to use the tools and resources table.

-* `page_img`: Specify here an image to represent the page, which corresponds to a filename in the *images/* directory.
-This image will appear small to the right of the page title and in the section navigation tiles.
-It may be used with logos for products or services.
-Example: infrastructures/ELIXIR_BELGIUM_white_background.svg
+* `page_img`: Image representing the page, corresponding to a filename in the `images/` directory.
+This image appears next to the page title and in section navigation tiles.
+Example: `infrastructures/ELIXIR_BELGIUM_white_background.svg`.

-* `datatable`: use this attribute to activate the pagination + sorting + searching in tables.
+* `datatable`: Activate pagination, sorting and searching in tables.

-* `type`: The type of page, used for [website sections](website_sections).
-Case the value is case sensitive and spaces should get replaced with underscores.
+* `type`: Page type used for [website sections](website_sections).
+The value is case-sensitive, and spaces should be replaced with underscores.

-* `type_img`: Specify an icon that is shown in front of the page title in the section navigation tiles (See [Website sections](website_sections)) and related pages.
-It can be used as a "Section" specific icon to visually group.
+* `type_img`: Icon shown before the page title in section navigation tiles and related pages.
+It can be used as a section-specific icon.

 * `page_citation`: When set to true, it will cause the citation section for the page to be generated in the format: `<author names>. <page title>. <site domain>. <page URL>. <date accessed>.`